Keyshia Cole: 2010–2013: Calling All Hearts and Woman to Woman

 On June 27, 2010, Cole returned to the public eye, filling in for Hayley Williams to perform the chorus to B.o.B's "Airplanes (Part II)" featuring Eminem during the 2010 BET Awards.
 Cole's fourth studio album, Calling All Hearts, was released on December 21, 2010, via Geffen Records.
 The album featured guest appearances from Nicki Minaj, Tank, Faith Evans, Timbaland, and her adoptive mother Yvonne Cole.
-The album's lead single, "I Ain't Thru" (featuring Nicki Minaj), premiered on November 23, 2010, with a Benny Boom–directed video shot on location in New York City and documented in behind‑the‑scenes footage by Rap‑Up TV.
+The album's lead single, "I Ain't Thru" (featuring Nicki Minaj), premiered on November 23, 2010, with a Benny Boom–directed video shot on location in New York City.
 The follow‑up promotional single, "Long Way Down", was similarly accompanied by a Benny Boom–directed video starring Cole and her then-fiancé Daniel Gibson, which premiered in December 2010.
 Calling All Hearts received mixed to positive reviews from music critics and opened at number nine on the US Billboard 200 chart, selling 128,000 copies in its first week.
 In January 2011, Cole announced via Twitter that she had parted ways with longtime manager Manny Halley and left his Imani Entertainment label following the album's lower‑than‑expected sales and chart performance.
 The album's second official single, "Take Me Away", impacted urban contemporary radio in February 2011 and reached number 27 on Billboards Hot R&B/Hip-Hop Songs.
 To support Calling All Hearts, Cole joined R. Kelly's Love Letter Tour as an opening act from June 16 to July 3, 2011, performing in arenas across the United States alongside Marsha Ambrosius and K. Michelle as part of the lineup announcement on April 19, 2011.